ansible-collections/ibm_zos_core/docs/source/configuration.rst

     :color: primary
     :icon: command-palette

-    The following section discusses how to use an IBM z/OS core collection in an Ansible playbook.
+    The following section discusses how to use the IBM z/OS Core collection in an Ansible playbook.
     An `Ansible playbook`_ consists of organized instructions that define work for a managed node (host) to be managed with Ansible.